Stoicheia/Music-Editor/README.md

 - [Weekday Warrior](https://xinmi.itch.io/weekday-warrior), a Vampire Survivors clone where you shoot bullets to the rhythm of the music.
 - [Starfunk Fever](https://radetzky.itch.io/starfunk-fever) - absorb all the instruments that shoot bullets to the rhythm of the music.
 - [Hare Runner](https://crychair.itch.io/harerunner), a melee bullet hell where, you guessed it, enemies shoot bullets to the rhythm of the music. *We used FMOD for some aspects of this game.
-FMOD is pretty trash for rhythm games and was clearly not designed for them*.
+Some rather hacky techniques are needed to make FMOD work for rhythm games, but hey, we got there in the end.*.
 - [Campfire Friends](https://radetzky.itch.io/campfire-friends), a sort of DDR clone.
 Press keys corresponding to the right materials at the right time.

 ## License